redkanoon/embedded-view-card/README.md

 # 🧩 Embedded View Card for Home Assistant

-The **Embedded View Card** allows you to embed another Lovelace view directly into a card inside your current dashboard.
+The **Embedded View Card** allows you to embed another Lovelace view directly into a card inside your current dashboard – or even across dashboards.
-It’s perfect for modular layouts and dynamic content control.
+It’s perfect for modular layouts, reusable components, and dynamic navigation.

 ---

 ## 💡 Why this card?
 Managing complex dashboards with many pages or modular views can become difficult and repetitive.
-I created this card to make it easier to design reusable view components that can be visually customized and referenced from anywhere – especially the home screen.
+This card was built to make it easier to design reusable view components that can be visually customized and referenced from anywhere.

 Instead of copying entire layouts into every view, you can now embed them once and reuse them multiple times.
 Compared to using iframes, this approach is faster, more integrated, and avoids the delay of loading a separate web page.

 This card was built to feel like a native part of Home Assistant – rendering views directly, without hacks or reloads.